“Wealth consists not in having great possessions, but in having few wants.” – Epictetus

 Age & Physical Requirements

-• Ability to hike three miles over varied terrain while carrying a 15lb backpack.
+• Hike up to 3 miles over uneven terrain while carrying a 10–15 lb daypack

 2